yugabyte/yugabyte-db/docs/content/v1.0/explore/planet-scale/binary/auto-rebalancing.md

 ![Data and memory sizes with 5 nodes](/images/ce/auto-rebalancing-5-nodes.png)

-Yugabyte DB automatically balances the tablet leaders and followers of a universe by moving them in a rate-limited manner into the newly added nodes.
+YugabyteDB automatically balances the tablet leaders and followers of a universe by moving them in a rate-limited manner into the newly added nodes.
 This automatic balancing of the data is completely transparent to the application logic.

 ## 6. Clean up (optional)